Best Practices for Achieving a Sustainable Residential EV Charging Ecosystem

 Understanding power needs is a critical first step for RWAs to avoid overspending on charging infrastructure.
 To determine charging potential, RWAs should first evaluate the following key elements:

-• Current electricity load
+- Current electricity load

-• Total sanctioned load for the housing society
+- Total sanctioned load for the housing society

-• Local transformer capacity
+- Local transformer capacity

-• Peak demand during summer
+- Peak demand during summer

 With this information, RWAs can decide how many EV chargers the community can support.
-If less than 5% of the community have EVs, a universal 3.3kW charger should do.
-On the other hand, if 5-25% of the community have EVs, it will need 7kW chargers.
+If less than 5% of the community has EVs, a universal 3.3kW charger should do.
+On the other hand, if 5-25% of the community has EVs, it will need 7kW chargers.
 And if the community has over 25%, it would need a smart charger in every parking space.
 Figuring out this number will ensure RWAs opt for the most profitable solutions for their needs.

 Step 2: Determine the Scope of Work